trovu/trovu/Migrate-from-FindFind.it.md

 You must have an account at <a href="https://github.com/">Github</a>.
 It is free.

 1. Fork [trovu-data-user](https://github.com/trovu/trovu-data-user) into your account.
 (You find the button on the upper right.)
-1. Within your newly forked account, open `config.yml` for editing.
-(Its the 🖊 icon on the upper right.)
+1. Within your newly forked account, in the file list open `config.yml` for editing.
+(Click on the file and then the 🖊 icon on the upper right.)
 1. Log into your [FindFind.it](https://findfind.it) account.
 1. Go to *My account* ➡️ *Edit*.
 1. At the bottom, find *Export to Trovu*